Skip to main content

 " Accha?"
 He took a handful of Haldi from the one spread on the floor.

 " Nahi Kunwarsa!"
 She ran to the other end of the roof.
-Her payal made tinkling sounds and he ran after her.
-Her dupatta was flowing
+Her payal made tinkling sounds, and he ran after her.
+Her dupatta was flowing.

 " Why are you scared?"
-He caught her by the hand and pulled her close and used his other hand to smear her face neck and hair with the Haldi powder.
+He caught her by the hand and pulled her close, and used his other hand to smear her face, neck and hair with the Haldi powder.

 " Kunwarsa!"
 In a flash, she threw what remained of the bowl at him.
-He sat down hiding his face with his palms.
+He sat down, hiding his face with his palms.

 " Aah, my eyes, Ajabde!"

 " Are you all right?"
-Worry crept on her face as he pulled the haldi spread on the cloth on the floor and rained her with it laughing.
+Worry crept on her face as he pulled the haldi spread on the cloth on the floor and rained her with it, laughing.

 " You tricked me!"
 She complained as she realised all the Haldi was now on the floor.
-But a Rajputani never loses. her eyes caught a glimpse of the bucket of water nearby.
+But a Rajputani never loses.
+Her eyes caught a glimpse of the bucket of water nearby.
 She rushed to it before he could grab her.

 " Ajabde No!"
 She splashed him with the water as he got drenched.

-" You are in big trouble Kuwaranisa!"
+" You are in big trouble, Kuwaranisa!"

 " No No No!"
 He grabbed a pail of water and splashed her lehenga.
-Now as they ran, their footsteps made footprints across the floor of the roof.
-They ran about throwing whatever they could find at each other from dried leaves to even mud from the pots.
+Now, as they ran, their footsteps made footprints across the floor of the roof.
+They ran about, throwing whatever they could find at each other, from dried leaves to even mud from the pots.
 Their laughter rang through the silence of the roof.

-Jaivanta Bai wondered what was taking Ajabde so long, maybe there was no haldi left and her Agyakari daughter was making some more.
-She walked up the stairs followed by Sajjabai, and her Bhabisa.
+Jaivanta Bai wondered what was taking Ajabde so long; maybe there was no haldi left, and her Agyakari daughter was making some more.
+She walked up the stairs, followed by Sajjabai and her Bhabisa.
 They stopped hearing the laughter of the duo.
-Never had she heard Kunwar Pratap laugh so loud let alone Ajabde.
+Never had she heard Kunwar Pratap laugh so loud, let alone Ajabde.
 The trio exchanged a surprised look.

 " Ranima... woh...."
-He opened his mouth as he spotted his undone pagri and went to grab it, exposing Ajabde who was standing, red and staring at her own feet.
+He opened his mouth as he spotted his undone pagri and went to grab it, exposing Ajabde, who was standing, red and staring at her own feet.

 " Kunwar Pratap, go and have a bath."
 Jaivanta Bai was trying hard not to laugh.
-Ajabde walked past Pratap and them and ran down followed by an embarrassed Pratap.
+Ajabde walked past Pratap and them and ran down, followed by an embarrassed Pratap.
 The trio broke into laughter.

-After a bath, Kunwar Pratap was in a Royal Blue kurta and was adjusting his red turban when Ajabde came in, in the same blue lehenga, her open hair wet and hung from one side.
+After a bath, Kunwar Pratap was in a Royal Blue kurta and was adjusting his red turban when Ajabde came in, in the same blue lehenga, her open hair wet and hanging from one side.
 Eyes met when he smiled.
 She had a worried look on her face.

 " What happened?"

 " Chi Chi Chi, Ranima saw us, with Majhli Ma and Mami sa.
-What they will be thinking of me!"
-She hid her face with her hands making him laugh.
+What will they be thinking of me?"
+She hid her face with her hands, making him laugh.

 " Ajabde, you were there with me, not a stranger..."

-" It's all your fault Kunwarsa!"
+" It's all your fault, Kunwarsa!"

 " My fault?"